My Unique Skill Makes Me OP Even at Level 1

 My Unique Skill Makes Me OP Even at Level 1 (レベル1だけどユニークスキルで最強です, Reberu Ichi dakedo Yunīku Sukiru de Saikyō Desu) is a Japanese light novel series written by Nazuna Miki and illustrated by Subachi.
 It was published in the user-generated novel publishing website Shōsetsuka ni Narō from February 2017 to April 2020.
 It was later acquired by Kodansha, who has released nine volumes since August 2017 under their Kodansha Ranobe Books imprint.

 A manga adaptation illustrated by Mawata has been serialized in Kodansha's Niconico Seiga–based manga service Suiyōbi no Sirius since May 2018, with its chapters collected into seventeen tankōbon volumes as of October 2025.
 An anime television series adaptation by Maho Film aired from July to September 2023.

+Plot

+Ryota Sato, a severely overworked office worker, dies from exhaustion and is reincarnated in a fantasy world governed by RPG-like rules.
+In this world, monsters drop everything people need, such as food, money, and equipment.
+To grow stronger, adventurers must level up.
+Ryota quickly learns that he is burdened with a major limitation: his level is permanently fixed at level 1, seemingly making him powerless and unable to progress like everyone else.

+However, Ryota soon discovers that he possesses a unique skill already at its maximum level, the ability to get extremely rare monster drops.
+This power allows him to acquire high-quality items, powerful equipment, and even impossible, world-breaking rewards that compensate for his lack of levels.
+Partnering with adventurer Emily Brown and others they meet on the way, Ryota explores dungeons and strengthens himself in unconventional ways.